paymill/paymill-joomla-plugins/README.md

 Paymill payment gateway for Tienda

 ###Virtuemart (Payment plugin & component for Joomla 2.5)
-Paymill payment gateway for Tienda
+Paymill payment gateway for Virtuemart.
+Please go to the Virtumart folder above to view installation instructions.